There are two primary concepts at play at the intersection of sustainability and communications:

 Books in development

-In 2024, I will also be publishing my first book, Sustainable Content, through A Book Apart.
+In November 2024, I will also be publishing my first book, Sustainable Content.